wtk-dev/scalewize-website/CLIENT_ONBOARDING.md

-# Client Onboarding Guide - ScaleWize AI Platform
+# Client Onboarding Guide - Henly AI Platform

 This guide explains how to onboard new clients to your multi-tenant AI platform, offering LibreChat and other AI agents as a service.